How To Pierce Your Ears Yourself

 #1 – Use the Sharpie to make a reference point on the earlobe.

-My friend performing the piercing marked both of my earlobes for a reference point at the same time — using the Sharpie.
 This ensured that the end result would be straight and level as well as equally spaced apart between the ears.

 #2 – Sterilize the needle… and bottoms up.

 Using the matches, start a flame and warm the sharp end of the needle you will be using.
-The heat of the fire will help to rid the needle from any germs or bacteria.

 While my nursing friend sterilized the needle, my other friend made a very stiff drink for me to down before we began.
 (It definitely wasn’t necessary — but we made it part of the experience anyway.)

 Cut the apple in half (or even fourths, if it’s a very big apple).
+The apple will be placed behind the ear, flush against the back of the earlobe.

-While the apple is being cut, have the person receiving the piercing numb the area with ice cubes.
 We used 1 ice cube and held it on the front part of my earlobe for 30 seconds.
 We repeated this 2 to 3 times until I couldn’t feel anything.

-The apple will be placed behind the ear, flush against the back of the earlobe.
 When the piercer is inserting the needle, it will be hard to see if the needle went through the lobe entirely.
 By having the apple behind the ear, you’ll be able to hear the needle make contact with the flesh of the apple.
-This will ensure that you’ve indeed gone through the skin of the lobe and have made a successful hole.

 NOTE: This is where an “extra long” sewing needle comes in handy!
 When my friend performed the piercing on my first ear, the needle actually got stuck in the apple because there wasn’t enough leverage to pull it out.
 I couldn’t see anything because I was lying on the couch with my head turned while my friends kept my head still.
 I could hear my friends — and it felt like they were talking through their eyes.
 My friend who was not performing the piercing began squeezing my hand.
 I couldn’t feel much — because my ear lobe was good and numb from the ice cube.
 But I could feel them pushing on my head.
 Finally, I heard my friend who was doing the piercing whisper “I’m trying, but it’s stuck.”
 I immediately realized what was going on!
 I heard the needle meet the apple so I knew a hole had been successfully made, but the needle was still through my ear and so now it was stuck in the apple.
 I almost panicked — as I had visions of us having to go the emergency room for “ear piercing gone wrong.”
-But after a few more attempts, she pulled it out and it was fine!
+But after a few more attempts, she was able to pull the needle out and it was fine!

 #4 – Place the earring.